 I was advised (from some seriously bad sources) that when I was hungry, rather than eating, I should drink diet sodas because that would take away my appetite.

-The rational was that the bubbles made you bloated so you didn't feel like eating and the caffeine was supposedly meant to help as an appetite suppressant.
-I also knew that sometimes we just eat when we are actually thirsty so it seemed to be a smart choice...
+The rationale was that the bubbles made you bloated so you didn’t feel like eating and the caffeine was supposedly meant to help as an appetite suppressant.
+Apparently, sometimes we just eat when we are actually thirsty so it seemed to be a smart choice…

 It seemed that the other benefit of diet soft drinks was the sweet taste – for almost zero calories!
 Whenever I was craving something sweet, I would opt for a sweet, diet beverage in an attempt to quench my desires.